Vickopiyo/TembeaKenya/README.md

 ### Live Link
 - Click this link to view the live application http://localhost:3004/
 ### Technology  Used
-* REACT was exclusively usedin this project.
+* REACT was exclusively used in this project.
+## Known Bugs
+- I encountered a number of bugs working on this project :
+  1. Deployment to the Heroku app had issues with node version package.json,I researched extensively on google,stackoverflow,fellow students.I'm yet to fully resolved this bug.

 ## Licence